aws-samples/amazon-sagemaker-administration-workshop/content/02-lab-02/lab-02.md

 In this lab you're going to do:
 - Protect data at rest using encryption with AWS Key Management Service (KMS)
 - Protect data in transit using encryption
-- Implement role-based (RBAC) and attribute-based access control (ABAC)
+- Implement role-based (RBAC) and attribute-based access control (ABAC) to data
 - Implement S3 access control using IAM policies, VPC endpoints, and VPC endpoint policies
 - Control access to SageMaker resources by using tags